Student Handbook

 Complainant

-Complainant is a person who is subject to alleged inappropriate or unlawful behavior.
+Complainant is a person who is subject to conduct alleged to violate the Code.
 For purposes of this procedure, a Complainant can be a CCCS employee, student, authorized volunteer, guest, or visitor.

 Notification